kenfrank/trivolous/README.md

 #**Trivolous** - Insider Trivia
-Its a casual online social game where players make personalized trivia for each other.
-Its a fully functional web site and was hosted for over a year.
-It was designed using Java Spring 3.x and Hibernate.
-Below is information from the help/faq page:
+Trivolous is a casual online social game where players make personalized trivia for each other.
+The design is based on Java Spring 3.x and Hibernate.
+Hundreds of people played it as a fully functional site hosted for over a year, but it failed to go viral so I am putting it here.
+This project could be helpful to make a similar casual trivia game, a casual game framework, or just as example code.
+Below is information from the help/faq page that describes the game play:

 ##Game Overview
 **Host** - Starts the game by inviting Players and making the first question.
 Also decides how many questions each player will make.
 **Asker** - The person making the question in each round.
 The Host is always the first Asker.
 **Players** - Everyone answering the question.
 **Notices** - An email or message sent via Facebook that tells you what to do next.
 **Round** - A Round is complete when every Player has answered the current question.
 **Cycle** - A Cycle is complete when all Players have taken a turn as the Asker and created a question.

 ##Getting Started
 * YOU'RE THE HOST!
 Create a game by inviting other Players on Trivolous.com or
-	via Facebook&rsquo;s Trivolous app, and make the first question.
+	via Facebook's Trivolous app, and make the first question.
 All Players will get a Notice.
-* YOU&rsquo;RE INVITED!
+* YOU'RE INVITED!
 As soon as you accept, you will get to place your bet (see
 	scoring below) and answer the question.
 All invited Playershave to accept, decline, or be removed by the Host for the game to keep going.
 Notices are sent to players who haven't responded.
 HOST!
 You might want to send a personal message if people
-	aren&rsquo;t responding!
+	aren't responding!
 * YOU'VE ANSWERED!
 Wait until everyone has answered.
 After all Players have
 	answered, a Notice is sent with everyone's scores.